(17) The Plan Has Been Laid Out

 "Yes, and what about it?
 She's busy and I understand that."
 Riang had been shocked again and again by Owen's sharp thinking.
 She began to feel like he knew more than what meets the eye.

 "What I'm saying is that it's clear that they are after your blood.
 They couldn't go for the powerful mother, so they had to settle for the weak daughter."
+Said Owen in a very uncaring manner.

 "Hey…" Riang felt a sting from what he said.

 Paying no heed to her qualms, Owen continued.
-"Not only that, Silmoun Kingdom is very hard to infiltrate and it is even more difficult to plan out a scheme to capture you."
+"Not only that, Silmoun Kingdom is very hard to infiltrate because unlike other kingdoms…"

-"For this plan to work, they need Thelem to be far away and for your location to be available to them at all times.
+"For this plan to work, they need Thelem to be far away and your location to be available to them at all times.
 Hence the detection rune."

 "But for that detection rune to be engraved in your locket, that would only mean that whoever did it can get close enough to you in order to do so.
 I'm already suspecting your maidservants because of that."
+Owen intentionally told her the last part because it should be true if that part of the game's story hadn't changed.

 With so little information from the plot and details like this, Owen could only make out this much.